Loan affordability and maintaining FCA compliance for lenders

 It is also clear that loan affordability remains a key concern.
 Combined with responsible lending, solid guidance and support, consumers can expect clarity.
 Looking to the future, it seems the FCA will continue to work with both consumers and lenders.

 Evidence also suggests that irresponsible lending will decrease.
 This has to be encouraging news for all.
 Consumers will be able to make informed decisions, such as using a loan affordability calculator.
-And also, lenders should see fewer defaults.
+And also, lenders should see fewer defaults and over time also better credit ratings for their loan customers.
 There’s definitely much to look forward to.

 FCA compliance summary